 After a hearty breakfast on the ship, we’ll dock mid-morning at Ålesund, a town that spreads out across a string of islands.

-As we approach the shore, you might first notice the distinctive style of architecture.
-Every detail of the buildings, from the bright colours to the rounded spires, was inspired by the Art Nouveau style, which was popular in the early 1900s.
+As we approach the shore, you might notice the distinctive architecture.
+Every detail of the buildings, from the bright colors to the rounded spires, were inspired by the Art Nouveau style, which was popular in the early 1900s.
 Almost the entire town received a makeover in the style when it was rebuilt after a major fire in 1904.

 Viking historyThe Hardangerfjord, Haugesund

-At 179 kilometres in length, it is the second longest fjord in the country, and fifth longest in the world.
+At 111 miles long, it is the second-longest fjord in the country and the fifth-longest in the world.

-The stunning waterway is one of Norway’s finest.
-See mountain scenery everywhere you look, with the white peaks that tower over the fjord being reflected in the shimmering water below.
+This stunning waterway is one of Norway’s finest.
+Mountain scenery is everywhere you look, with white peaks towering over the fjord and reflecting off the shimmering water below.

-The region is famous for its apple products, from jams and juice to its award-winning cider, which one food writer described as ‘Nordic Champagne’.
+The region is famous for its apples, used in jams, juice, and award-winning cider, which one food writer described as ‘Nordic champagne’.

-We’ll reach Haugesund, the ‘Home of the Viking Kings’ in the afternoon.
+We reach Haugesund, the ‘Home of the Viking Kings,’ in the afternoon.
 The nickname is inspired by sites such as St. Olav’s Church, built in 1250 by King Håkon Hå.
-There’s also Haraldshaugen, a national monument reputed to be the first king’s burial site.
+We also have Haraldshaugen, a national monument reputed to be the first king’s burial site.

 Located on the southern tip of the country, Kristiansand is Norway’s fifth-largest city.
 We aim to be at port from morning to late afternoon, giving you plenty of time to explore.

-As you enjoy a guided walk, you might notice that the city is built on a uniform grid plan, with several straight roads running from the harbour all the way through the city.
+As you walk around Kristiansand, you might notice that the city is built on a uniform grid plan, with several straight roads running from the harbor all the way through the city.
 These roads are lined with architecture from different eras – evidence of the extensive rebuilding the city underwent after major fires in the 18th and 19th centuries and an attack during World War II.